flyingyizi/notes/electric/avr/AVR简单介绍.md

 ## Quantum Mechanical Keyboard Firmware

 [Quantum Mechanical Keyboard Firmware](https://github.com/qmk/qmk_firmware).
 This is a keyboard firmware based on the tmk_keyboard firmware with some useful features for Atmel AVR and ARM controllers, and more specifically, the OLKB product line, the ErgoDox EZ keyboard, and the Clueboard product line. document see  [the official documentation on docs.qmk.fm](https://docs.qmk.fm/)

+## avr-hal

+[avr-hal](https://github.com/Rahix/avr-hal) Hardware Abstraction Layer for AVR microcontrollers and common boards (for example Arduino).
+Based on the avr-device crate.